 Charlotte Chiropractic and Rehab uses sterile needles to avoid the chance of an infection during your treatment.
 If you have any questions or concerns about side effects or sensations that you feel during dry needling, Charlotte Chiropractic and Rehab can address them for you.

-To find out more about trigger points and dry needling, request your consultation by phone or online at Charlotte Chiropractic and Rehab today.
+To find out more about trigger points and dry needling, request your consultation by phone at Charlotte Chiropractic and Rehab today.